 TransactionMemory will get 300 MByte + 60 MByte per thread

 SharedGlobalMemory will get 700 MByte + 60 MByte per thread

 We avoid using memory that is required by the OS.
 We avoid using 1800 MByte plus 100 MByte for each block thread.

 SchemaMemory is around 1 GB in a small cluster and increases with increasing cluster size and increasing node sizes.

 Shared Global Memory

 Static memory (in various objects)

 Also Page_entry objects used by DiskPageBufferMemory is taken into account.

-After computing these buffers, schema memory and various internal memory structures and the memory we want to avoid using such that the OS also have access to some memory, the remaining memory is for DataMemory and DiskPageBufferMemory.
+After computing these buffers, schema memory, various internal memory structures and the memory we want to avoid using such that the OS also has access to some memory, the remaining memory is for DataMemory and DiskPageBufferMemory.
 90% of the remaining memory is given to the DataMemory and 10% to the DiskPageBufferMemory.

 In addition we have changed the default of MinFreePct to 10%.
-This provides some possibility to increase sizes of buffers if necessary, this can also be decreased down to 5 and possibly even down to 3-4 to enable more memory for database rows.
+This provides some possibility to increase sizes of buffers if necessary.
+It can also be decreased down to 5 and possibly even down to 3-4 to enable more memory for database rows.